Independence equivalence classes of paths: Definitions and Introduction

-It is because of this proposition that the problem of finding the independence equivalence class of (even) paths becomes intimately tied to that of finding the independence equivalence class of cyclic graphs.
-The problem of finding the independence equivalence class of even cyclic graphs was solved by Beaton, Brown and Cameron~\cite{beaton}, and that of odd cyclic graphs by Ng~\cite{ng}.
+It is because of this proposition that the problem of finding the independence equivalence class of (even) paths becomes intimately tied to that of finding the independence equivalence class of cycle graphs.
+The problem of finding the independence equivalence class of even cycle graphs was solved by Beaton, Brown and Cameron~\cite{beaton}, and that of odd cycle graphs by Ng~\cite{ng}.